Snehaaravind-2005/Bytecoders-TinkHerHack/README.md

 Within the download you'll find the following directories and files:

 certificate-generator

 ├──README.md

 ├──script_upload.js

 ├── script1.js

 |── script2.js

 │── style.css

 ├── certificate1.html

 ├──certificate2.html

 ├──homepage.html

 ├──upload.html

 ## Contributing

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.